odhiambow2354/DjangoEcommerce/README.md

     Browse products, add them to your cart and wishlist using the provided buttons.
     Manage items in your cart and wishlist as needed.

-Payment Integration (Work in Progress)
+Payment Integration :

-The payment integration functionality is currently under development.
-We'll provide further details and instructions once it's implemented.

-Contributing
+Create developer account and get the necessary credentials Contributing

 I welcome contributions to this project!
 Please feel free to fork the repository, make changes, and submit pull requests.